Mikky-mlh/DSA-in-Java/README.md

 - Build interview-ready problem-solving skills for technical rounds

 **Learning Philosophy:**
-I don't memorize solutions—I learn **patterns**.
+Don't memorize solutions—Learn **patterns**.
 Each problem teaches me a reusable approach that applies to dozens of similar problems.
 This repository showcases understanding, not just code.

 ---